 The program offers support, primarily through reduced instructional and service duties, to pursue technology and product commercialization and the start-up of new companies.
 Additional support may be provided through seed funding for prototype or proof-of-concept testing, or researcher support to sustain activity in the Fulton Entrepreneurial Professor’s research group during the appointment period.
 The Arizona Technology Enterprises Venture Capitalist Program provides mentoring and intellectual property help.

 Fulton Entrepreneurial Professors are chosen annually through a competitive proposal process for one- to two-year terms.
-At the end other term, Fulton Entrepreneurial Professors can re-compete for subsequent appointments.
+At the end of their terms, Fulton Entrepreneurial Professors can re-compete for subsequent appointments.